GFW-knocker/gfw_resist_tls_proxy/README.md

 # main Idea:
 in TLS protocol (even latest v1.3)  SNI transfered in plain-text<br>
 GFW find it and when SNI is not in whitelist reply with TCP-RST<br>
-so it filter cloudflare ip based on SNI such that some popular sites<br>
+so it filter cloudflare-ip , based on SNI , such that some popular sites<br>
-like plos.org be open and all others closed through that ip<br>
+like plos.org is open , and all other sites closed , through that ip<br>
 so we need to hide SNI from GFW<br>
-we fragment TLS client Hello packet into chunks in a simple manner<br>
+we fragment TLS "client Hello" packet into chunks in a simple manner<br>
 we show that it pass the firewall<br>
-more importantly we show that GFW cant fix it because its nearly impossible <br>
+more importantly we show that GFW cant fix it because its nearly impossible<br>
-to cache TBs of data in high speed router so they MUST give up or break the whole network<br>
+to cache TBs of data in high speed router , so they MUST give up or break the whole network<br>
 <br>
 <img src="/asset/slide1.png?raw=true" width="600" >
 <br><br>